Soumyadeep99/demo.project/README.md

 # demo.project
-My first demo project on github and I'm making it in my own Author-Soumyadeep Jana
+My first demo project on github and I'm making it in my own.
+Author-Soumyadeep Jana